-You could use another online storage provider such as Dropbox, but you get much more free space with Drive (15 GB compared with 2 GB) and it’s also massively cheaper to upgrade and get more storage with Drive too.
+You could use another online storage provider such as Dropbox, but you get much more free space with Drive (15 GB compared with 2 GB) and it’s also far cheaper to upgrade and get more storage with Drive too.
 I personally keep all my own business files in Drive but I use both Drive and Dropbox to share client files depending on the client’s preference.

 They’re perfect for travelling

 I first tried using just my Chromebook when I went to the Middle East for two weeks and it was absolutely fine.
 The portability, cost and functionality of Chromebooks mean they’re a great option for Digital Nomads or any VA who travels a lot.